13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Remedies)

 9. Inconsistent Watering

-Underwatering Bloodleaf Plant implies that there is too little moisture in the soil, thus it cannot be taken up to the leaves and other parts.
+Underwatering implies that there is too little moisture in the soil, thus it cannot be taken up to the leaves and other parts.
 Therefore, water lost by the leaves cannot be replaced causing the leaves to lose their turgity, they wilt and become floopy and droopy.

-Overwatering Bloodleaf Plant results in soggy soil.
+Overwatering results in soggy soil.
 Too much water in the soil reduces the oxygen concentration in the rootzone which causes the roots to die resulting in loss of firmness, which causes the leaves to wilt and droop downwards.

 How to fix it